basecamp/handbook/product-histories.md

 ## Highrise

 When 37signals became Basecamp in 2014, we decided to spin off or sell our other (very successful!) applications.
 One of those was Highrise, our customer relationship management (CRM) tool.
-Highrise was by far the most popular of our non-Basecamp apps, so when we announced we were selling it, the offers poured in.
-After many long, lawyer-filled months, we were finally able to pass the company along to Nathan Kontny.
-Highrise is a subsidiary of Basecamp until it becomes fully funded by customer subscriptions, but it's been flourishing since Nate took over.
-Highrise is entirely separate from Basecamp now, in terms of its staff, board, and revenue.
+Highrise became a subsidiary of Basecamp run by its own board, executive, and staff.
+In 2018, we took back control of Highrise, disbanded the separate company, and turned off new signups.
+Highrise is now, as Basecamp Classic, Basecamp 2, Backpack, and Campfire, part of our until-the-end-of-the-internet legacy.
+Maintained for existing customers, but no longer developed for new features or new customers.

 ## Campfire